 The Community Room is a multi-use space that houses the Library’s collection of books by Vermont authors and that frequently features exhibits by local artists.
 We encourage the use of the Community Room for cultural, educational, and recreational programs.
 The room can accommodate up to sixty people.
 There is no charge, but donations are welcome.

-Reservations may be made online, in person, or by phone.
+Reservations may be made in person, or by phone or mail.
 A completed application confirms the reservation.
 Reservations may be made up to three months in advance of the meeting.
 A single application may be filed by a group holding regular monthly meetings as long as all the conditions of use continue to be met.

 Except for Library staff meetings, interviews, and training sessions, gatherings at the Library must be free and open to the public, therefore we reserve the right to make the name and telephone number provided on the request form available to anyone inquiring about the scheduled meeting.

 Download and print a Request for Use application

 Chairs, custom-made of wood from the same tree by Daniel Omandi of Putney.
 Omandi is an accomplished, award-winning artist from Kenya.
 He moved to Vermont with his wife in 2001.
 He now has a workshop in Brattleboro.

 The GALLERY WALL ART SHOW changes each month, usually opening with a reception for the artist on the first Saturday.